 |Published||Report Code||Available Format||Pages|

 Moreover, due to the ongoing pandemic, the government of all COVID-19-affected countries is taking measures to restrict human touch in the healthcare industry, as well as are promoting social distancing, in order to restrain the spread of the disease.
 Considering the present situation, robotic systems are better suited for supporting the operations of hospitals, by sharing the work pressure of the healthcare staff.
-This, in turn, is expected to propel the growth of the medical robotic systems market in the coming years.
+This, in turn, is expected to propel the growth of the market in the coming years.

 The cardiothoracic surgery category is projected to witness the fastest growth in the medical robotic systems market during the forecast period, among the various indications.
 This can be attributed to the widespread burden of cardiovascular diseases (CVDs) and advantages associated with robotic surgery, including minimal blood loss and pain to patients, which lead to a shorter recovery time than the traditional approach.

 Hospitals and ASCs were the largest end users of medical robotic systems throughout the historical period.
-Furthermore, the category is expected to continue to create the highest demand in the medical robotic systems market during the forecast period.
+Furthermore, the category is expected to continue to create the highest demand in the market during the forecast period.
 The dominance of the category is predominantly due to the increasing adoption of technologically advanced products, high efficiency of these systems, and large number of patients visiting hospitals to seek proper treatment.

-The medical robotic systems market in North America is expected to remain the dominant one during the forecast period, advancing with the highest growth rate.
+The market for medical robotic systems in North America is expected to remain the dominant one during the forecast period, advancing with the highest growth rate.
 The growth in the North American market can be attributed to the presence of giant players, well-structured healthcare system, rising demand for minimally invasive surgeries, and funding by the government for medical robots.
 Furthermore, market players are actively involved in strategic developments and focused on raising funds, to establish strong grounds in the industry.

 For instance, in February 2019, Corindus Vascular Robotics Inc. raised $15 million in a stock offering.
 Similarly, Vicarious Surgical, a developer of virtual reality for minimally invasive procedures, raised $10 million in funding led by the The Bill & Melinda Gates Foundation.
 These factors are likely to boost the demand for medical robotic systems in the region.